 There are days when I think my two year old would happily live on granola bars.
 He calls them “cookie bars,” and most granola bars are just that… cookies, because they are filled with added sugar.
-But they are also a convenient, portable snack, and so I wanted to find a few good options.
-My plan was simple: read a bunch of labels, find some that contained minimally processed ingredients and were not simply glorified cookies, and then see which of these “wise” options my family would eat.
+Some of the top selling granola bars contain more than 30% sugar!
+However, granola bars are also a convenient, portable snack, and I like to have a few healthier options available for days when we need grab-and-go snacks.

-1. Minimize Added Sugar.
 The amount of added sugar varies widely across different granola bar brands and flavors.
 When choosing a granola bar, it is important to look at the ingredients for each flavor option as the added sugar content can vary dramatically across a brand.
 Note: added sugar has many different names.
 In granola bars, typical added sugars listed in the ingredients include sugar, corn syrup, brown rice syrup, honey, invert sugar, molasses, tapioca syrup, barley malt extract, fructose, and dextrose.
-The chart below lists the added sugar content per granola bar for some of the top selling granola bars.1 Read more on recommended daily intake of added sugar and why you want to minimize added sugar consumption.
+The chart below lists the added sugar content per granola bar for some of the top selling granola bars.1

-2. Avoid Artificial Preservatives.
 It is possible to find granola bars that do not contain artificial preservatives.
 Several brands use vitamin E (tocopherols) or rosemary extract to preserve “freshness,” which simply means the ingredients are antioxidants that keep the oils in the bar from going rancid.
-However, some granola bar brands use butylated hydroxytoluene (BHT), a synthetic antioxidant that, while considered safe by the FDA, is considered by the US Department of Health and Human Services to have carcinogenic potential.2 With non-synthetic antioxidants readily available (such as tocopherol), it is advisable to avoid products that contain BHT.
+However, some granola bar brands use butylated hydroxytoluene (BHT), a synthetic antioxidant that, while considered safe by the FDA, is considered by the US Department of Health and Human Services to have carcinogenic potential.3 With non-synthetic antioxidants readily available (such as tocopherol), it is advisable to avoid products that contain BHT.

-3. Avoid Genetically Engineered Soy.
-The majority of soy (94% USA / 62% Canada) grown in North America is genetically modified to be herbicide (typically glyphosate, trade name Roundup®) tolerant.3 This means that genetically engineered soy will likely contain glyphosate residue (more on GMOs and glyphosate soon).
-In fact, 90% of soy beans were found to have residual levels of glyphosate when tested by the USDA in 2011.4 The safety of chronic, low-level exposure to glyphosate has not been demonstrated, therefore it is advisable to consume non-GMO soy to minimize glyphosate residue consumption.
+The majority of soy (94% USA / 62% Canada) grown in North America is genetically modified to be herbicide (typically glyphosate, trade name Roundup®) tolerant.4 This means that genetically engineered soy will likely contain glyphosate residue (more on GMOs and glyphosate soon).
+In fact, 90% of soy beans were found to have residual levels of glyphosate when tested by the USDA in 2011.5 The safety of chronic, low-level exposure to glyphosate has not been demonstrated, therefore it is advisable to consume non-GMO soy to minimize glyphosate residue consumption.

-5. Avoid Carrageenan.
 Carrageenan is a polysaccharide polymer derived from seaweed that is widely used in the food industry.
 It is used to as gelling or thickening agent or to stabilize a food formulation.
-Though considered by the FDA and WHO as a safe food additive, there is some controversy around the safety of carrageenan and its potential link to inflammation and possibly even colon cancer.5 In late 2016, the National Organic Standards Board voted to prohibit the use of carrageenan in organic products.6
+Though considered by the FDA and WHO as a safe food additive, there is some controversy around the safety of carrageenan and its potential link to inflammation and possibly even colon cancer.6 In late 2016, the National Organic Standards Board voted to prohibit the use of carrageenan in organic products.7

-Bottom line: choose a granola bar with minimal added sugar and ingredients you recognize.
+Bottom line: choose a granola bar with minimal added sugar and clean ingredients you recognize.

 Evaluation of top selling granola bars: